JessicaPage/NANOGrav_SPOT_MAP/README.md

 We want a circular placemarker for each location where a presentation was given, with the radius corresponding to how many students were reached at that location.

 Circles.html is the progress made so far.
-It is not even close to correct.
+It's not correct.

 locations.csv is the data, with 'mag' being the number of people reached for that location.